chris-taylor/Classical-Mechanics/README.md

 ## What is this project?

-At its core, it is an implementation of the book *Structure and Interpretation of Classical Mechanics* by Gerald Jay Sussman and Jack Wisdom, in Haskell.
+At its core, it is an implementation of the book *Structure and Interpretation of Classical Mechanics* by Gerald Jay Sussman and Jack Wisdom.

 This involves creating a Haskell implementation of the Scheme library *scmutils*, which includes toolboxes for symbolic algebra, differentiation and integration.